Uralstech/3rDi-4-All-Docs/docs/index.md

 **This is documentation for scanning/path creation of areas for enabling the app.
 3rDi 4 All is still in development, and there certainly will be changes to how systems work in the app.
 Therefore, scans/paths created with the help of one version of the app will not work with a newer version.
-If you find any issues with the app or documentation or have a feature request, please post it here: https://github.com/Uralstech/3rDi-4-All-Docs/issues**
+If you find any issues with the app or documentation or have a feature request, please post it [*here!*](https://github.com/Uralstech/3rDi-4-All-Docs/issues)**

 ## Scanning/mapping an area for the first time
 <img src="./graphics/IMG1.png"  width="360" height="740">